fbkarsdorp/fbkarsdorp.github.com/posts/good-turing.md

 total size of a language's vocabulary using only samples of that language.
 And in computer science, researchers have tried to estimate the number of undetected "bugs" in software code.
-In all these applications, the same problem arsises: there are more unique stars, words, or bugs than we observe in our samples, and therefore we cannot base our judgement about the diversity of the phenomenon we are investigating directly on our observed counts.
+In all these applications, the same problem arises: there are more unique stars, words, or bugs than we observe in our samples, and therefore we cannot base our judgement about the diversity of the phenomenon we are investigating directly on our observed counts.
 That would give a biased